Province of Agrigento: History

-Agrigento is the birthplace of the noted writer Luigi Pirandello and the philosopher Empedocles.
-According to the government records the number of unemployed people is about 17% of the total labour force.
+Geography

+It is surrounded by province of Palermo in the north, Trapani in the west, Mediterranean Sea in the south, and Caltanissetta in the east.

 The province faces the Channel of Sicily in the south and is known for its beaches.
 Torre Salsa's beaches have been designated natural reserves and are protected due to their environmental importance.

+Municipalities

+There are 43 municipalities (comuni) in the province.